AcadIMAT

 Why Oral Exams can be more Advantageous

 Some oral exams are undoubtedly harder than others.
 The truth is though that the better prepared you are, and the more you talk, the better grade you’re going to get.
-A typical question during an oral examination is “Tell me about X topic” (Yes this vague and broad).
+A typical question during an oral examination is “Tell me about X topic” (yes this vague and broad).
 You are then given the freedom to talk about everything and anything you know about that topic.

 You direct and control the conversation, you choose the parts of the topic to talk about.
 You might get unlucky and be asked on a topic you don’t know very well, but the chances of you being able to avoid this by going into detail about other aspects of the topic that you do know, and scoring high is way higher than having to answer on a written question with only one correct option.

 Professors want you to pass, it’s very normal that during an exam if you’re drawing blanks while talking about a topic the professors will start giving you hints, or try to start the conversation by talking a bit about the topic.
 You’re never going to get that on a MCQ.
-Overall the orals have definitely allowed me to raise my grade from the written counterparts, and have taught me they are nothing to fear.
+Overall oral exams have definitely allowed me to raise my grade from the written counterparts, and have taught me they are nothing to fear.

 Finally the best part of having oral exams is that you receive your grade for that subject instantly so don’t have to wonder for weeks whether you failed or not.